MOT: the complete guide

 - If you’re heading to a pre-arranged MOT test

-How can you book an MOT?
+How do you book an MOT for your vehicle?

 MOT’s must be carried out at an approved MOT test centre.
 You can tell a certified centre because they’ll show the blue sign with three white triangles — the symbol that represents certification.